anonymous-author-submissions/hri-vr-anticipatory-action-selection/README.md

 ![Project Cover](vr-hr-joint-task/resources/cover-image.jpg)

-A virtual reality experiment exploring the impact of anticipatory behaviors in robots on joint task performance and human experience during collaborative pick-and-place tasks.
+A virtual reality experiment exploring the impact of anticipatory behaviours in robots on joint task performance and human experience during collaborative pick-and-place tasks.

 ## Project Overview

-This project implements a cognitive control system using dynamic neural field (DNF) architecture that enables a robot to predict and adapt to human actions in real-time.
+This project implements a cognitive control system using a dynamic neural field (DNF) architecture that enables a robot to predict and adapt to human actions in real-time.
 The system was evaluated in a virtual reality environment where participants completed a collaborative pick-and-place task with the robot under two conditions: anticipatory and non-anticipatory robot behavior.

 ### Key Findings

 - Anticipatory mechanisms significantly improved subjective measures of robot perception
 - Participants rated the anticipatory robot higher in competence and warmth
 - Lower discomfort was reported when anticipation was enabled
-- Significant reductions in collision frequency with anticipatory behavior
+- Significant reductions in collision frequency with anticipatory behaviour
 - Most participants (9/10) preferred collaborating with the anticipatory robot

 ## Project Structure